hypernumbers/literate-erlang/README.md

 * It has bugs - for instance (at the moment) you can't embed blocks of other code in the Erlang file (an example would be a javascript example in a module that parses JSON).
 * it has no tooling - no SublimeText plugins or Emacs major modes - they would be nice
 * it has no native Erlang markup compiler to turn it into html.
-There is an Erlang Markdown compiler (REF) which could be used to do that.
-It currently supports normal Markdown and not GitHub-flavoured markdown (or Markup, whatever happened to that?).
+There is an Erlang Markdown compiler (https://github.com/erlware/erlmarkdown) which could be used to do that.
+It currently supports normal Markdown and not GitHub-flavoured markdown.

 The markdown emacs mode results in code that looks like this:
 <img src='https://raw.github.com/hypernumbers/literate-erlang/master/priv/images/emacs-tooling-literate-erlang.png' />